ORNL/GridKit/CONTRIBUTING.md

 two `*`.

 ### Documenting functions
 Functions should be documented in source files.
-The reationale is to have the documentation near the implementation, so that is handy to a developer and can be updated quickly when the function modified.
+The rationale is to have the documentation near the implementation, so that is handy to a developer and can be updated quickly when the function modified.